CSLewin/NeonSunset/NEON SUNET.md

 ## Actions

-On your turn, you can move up to your Speed (at a brisk jog) and do one significant thing.
+On your turn, you can move up to your Speed (at a brisk jog) and use your action to do one significant thing.

-Significant things include:
+An action can include:

 - Moving an additional distance equal to your Speed
 - Making one ranged attack
 - Reloading a gun with a new magazine or dumping a heatblock and inserting a new one
 - Making two melee attacks
 - Attempting a hack
+- Using a stim or other autoinjector.
 - Giving the same command to all your active drones, which immediately comply
 - Giving a command to your headware.
 The command is completed just before the start of your next turn.